Oracle

 More inexpensive ebook goodies!

-You can now get your hands on the digital edition of Joe Abercrombie's The Heroes for only 2.99$ by following this Amazon Associate link.
+You can now get your hands on the digital edition of Raymond E. Feist and Janny Wurts' Daughter of the Empire, first installment in the excellent Empire trilogy, for only 1.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: